e-e/godot-localizer/readme.md

 - Create and download a credentials JSON file for the Google Translate API.
 - Rename `.env.example` to `.env`, and set `GOOGLE_TRANSLATE_KEYFILE_PATH` to the path to your `credentials.json` file
-- Create a base translation CSV file:
+- Create a base translation CSV file (the langauge codes here should be only those supported by Google Translate; See note below):

   | id  | en  | ja  | de  |
   |:---|:---|:---|:---|